ArGilfea/TRU-IMP/ReadMe.md

 # README File
+# TRU-MPI
+# Techniques for Reliable Use of Medical Physics Images

 ## Use:
 This package and the GUI are used to visualize dynamic images, segment them and extract parameters.